-- 2.9 The housing workshops identified multiple challenges currently existing that are affecting housing development, some being; - Control and cost of land - Construction materials availability and cost - Construction skill availability and cost - Forecasting in a volatile inflationary environment - Securing permissions - Achieving viability alongside modern sustainability and zero carbon standards - Getting developers to build in the less valuable or attractive parts of the CA area - 2.10 The CA area covers very different housing markets that do have different issues.
-This needs to be acknowledged, and any CA policy needs to be flexible to adapt to local needs or conditions. - 2.11 A current pipeline of schemes in the CA area as supplied by the local council housing teams is attached in Exempt Appendix 7.
+- 2.9 From the housing workshops there are multiple challenges currently existing that are affecting housing development, some being; - Control and cost of land - Construction materials availability and cost - Construction skill availability and cost - Forecasting in a volatile inflationary environment - Securing permissions - Achieving viability alongside modern sustainability and zero carbon standards - Getting developers to build in the less valuable or attractive parts of the CA area

+The CA area covers very different housing markets that do have different issues.
+This needs to be acknowledged and any CA policy needs to be flexible to adapt to local needs or conditions.

+A current pipeline of schemes in the CA area as supplied by the local council housing teams is attached in Appendix 7.